yunionio/docs/content/en/docs/quickstart/_index.md

 linkTitle: "Quick Start"
 weight: -1
 description: >
-  Introducing how to quickly deploy and experience Yunion OneCloud platform
+  Introducing how to quickly deploy and experience YunionCloud platform
 ---